saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In Azure Storage Explorer, on the left, the following tree view is expanded: Storage Accounts\\contososportsstorage01r\\Blob Containers.
 Under Blob Containers, receipts is selected.
 On the right, the ContosoSportsLeague-Store-Receipt-72.pdf is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image252.png "Azure Storage Explorer")

-17. Double-click it to see the Purchase receipt.
+17. Double-click the PDF document to download and see the Purchase receipt.

 18. Now, select the **Designer** button in the Logic Apps Designer screen. add two more steps to the flow for updating the database and removing the message from the queue after it has been processed.
 Switch back to the designer, select **+ New step**.